 Regardless of the differences between the Catholic and Orthodox Churches, December 25 is still observed in those parts of Eastern Europe that follow the Julian calendar.
 Mostly, the catholic population celebrate this day.
-Nevertheless, the winter holiday celebration never reaches the level of festiveness typical for Western Europe.
+Nevertheless, this winter holiday celebration never reaches the same level of festiveness like in Western Europe.

 When Eastern Europe Sets up Its Christmas Trees

 When it comes to the Christmas trees, in Eastern Europe they join the winter holiday season often only after December 25.
 Moreover, you barely see dozens of wrapped boxes waiting to be opened on Christmas Day here.
-However, following in footsteps of the Western world, more and more Christmas trees rise in cities’s squares in Eastern Europe in early December nowadays.
+Yet imitating the traditions of the Western world, more and more Christmas trees rise in city’s squares in Eastern Europe in early December nowadays.

 New Year’s Day (January 1)

-New Year’s is a public holiday in Eastern Europe that is always accompanied with fireworks, joyous entertainment, festive meals, and Christmas trees.
+New Year is a public holiday in Eastern Europe that is always accompanied with fireworks, joyous entertainment, festive meals, and Christmas trees.

 Orthodox Christmas (January 7)

-Eastern Europe doesn’t celebrate Christmas with same vigors and grandeur as Western Europe.
+Eastern Europe doesn’t celebrate Christmas with same vigor and grandeur as Western Europe.
 Pagan past of the region is to blame for it.
-The repressive Soviet era, when any religions celebrations where prohibited, also contributed to the quiet celebration of this winter holiday.
+The repressive Soviet era, when any religions celebrations where prohibited, also contributed to a quieter celebration of this winter holiday.